|

 And that got me thinking—maybe it’s time we have this conversation.
 Not to shame these trends (they had their moment!), but to rethink how we’re using them.

 This isn’t a list of things that should never be used.
 Instead, these are trends that have been overdone and need to be used with more thought.
 Think of them like an outdated jacket—you don’t have to throw it in the bin, but maybe you can alter it or pair it differently to make it look more on-trend and less likely to date quickly.
+I’ve been back through the whole list again for 2026—most of these have only dug in deeper since I first wrote it, and I’ve added two more that have well and truly had their moment.

-Outdated Interior Trends to Avoid in 2025
+Outdated Interior Trends to Avoid in 2026

 All White Everything!